Melville leads the industry campaign:

 - AIF investors are therefore having to rely on the Alternative Investment Fund Manager’s internal valuation, and do not benefit from independent determination of asset value by an external valuer.
 This runs counter to long-established principles of investor protection and good corporate governance.

-Melville has co-ordinated with industry stakeholders and progressed a constructive engagement with officials at the Financial Conduct Authority and HM Treasury, and forwarded to the officials this submission dated 18th December 2023:
+Melville has co-ordinated with industry stakeholders and had a constructive engagement with officials at the Financial Conduct Authority and HM Treasury on this matter, and forwarded to the officials this submission dated 18th December 2023

 The Problem